Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 Interviews and Other Requests

-Can I interview you for an article/a school project?
+Can I interview you for something?

 Can I hire you?